sbalot/lol/README.md

 # lol.github.io

-Ontology can be accessed on [https://sbalot.github.io/lol/] (https://sbalot.github.io/lol/)
+Ontology can be accessed at https://sbalot.github.io/lol/